MCWertGaming/foxspace/README.md

 project(your-project path/to/your/source ${fox-source})
 ```
 That's it!
 Now you can just include the headers inside your source files
-#### Please note, that using C++20 is highly recommended (especially when using FOX)
+#### Please note, that using C++20 is highly recommended (especially when using foxspace)

 # ways to contribute
-Just provide feedback, or extend FOX-namespace via pull-request
+Just provide feedback, or extend foxspace via pull-request

 # License
-FOX is licensed under [MIT](https://placeholder.invalid)
+Foxspace is licensed under [MIT](https://placeholder.invalid)